-A. The benefits provided for herein shall be provided through a self-insured plan, a hospital plan, or under group insurance policy or policies issued by an insurance company or insurance companies selected by the City.
+- A. The parties agree to participate in the insurance committee as outlined in Appendix F, which upon implementation will have authority to modify and take precedence over the terms below. - B. Until modified by the parties' Insurance Committee, the benefits provided for herein shall be provided through a self-insured plan, a hospital plan, or under group insurance policy or policies issued by an insurance company or insurance companies selected by the City.

 "Insurance companies" include regular life insurance companies and non-profit organizations providing hospital, surgical or medical benefits.
 If these benefits are insured by an insurance company, all benefits are subject to the provisions of the policies between the City and the insurance companies.

-B. The City shall notify and consult with the Lodge before renewal or changing insurance carriers or self-insuring.
+C. Until modified by the parties' Insurance Committee, the City shall notify and consult with the Lodge before renewal or changing insurance carriers or self-insuring.
 Notwithstanding any such changes, the level of benefits shall remain substantially the same.